Skip to main content

 • 100% score on the Human Rights Campaign Congressional Scorecard

-• Led Conversation on Race town halls, with Congressional Black Caucus Chairwoman Karen Bass and Congresswoman Barbara Lee, on racial injustice & inequity, and created a national template for other Members of Congress to host these events in their communities
+• Led Conversation on Race town halls with Congresswoman Barbara Lee and former Congressional Black Caucus Chairwoman and current Mayor of Los Angeles Karen Bass to discuss racial injustice and inequity, and created a national template for other Members of Congress to host these events in their communities

 Working for You